top of page

 Planning for the future involves more than just financial savings; it also means ensuring your assets are handled according to your wishes when you’re no longer around.
 In Malaysia, the process of creating a will and understanding inheritance laws can be different depending on whether you’re Muslim or non-Muslim.
 Here’s a straightforward look at how wills and inheritance work in Malaysia.

-Creating a Will for Non-Muslims
+Drafting a Will

 Why a Will is Important